 |Hankuk University of Foreign Languages (HUFS) is one of the leading private universities in Korea with 50 years of experience in teaching foreign languages.
 This university specialized in foreign languages opened the language center in 1992 for the benefit of foreigners and overseas Koreans who wish to learn the Korean language.
 For the past 15 years, this language institution has taught Korean language for students from 18 different countries around the world.
 HUFS also runs regular undergraduate (Dept. of Korean Language Education) and Graduate (Dept. of Korean Lang & Lit, Teaching Korean as a Foreign Language) programs including programs in the Graduate School of Education (Teaching Korean as a Foreign Language) to nuture outstanding talent in the education and teaching of the Korean language.
 Over fifty years of methodology, talent and experience makes HUFS Foreign Language Training and Testing Center a quality place to learn the Korean language.|

-Short-term Course: This is open to foreigners and ethnic Koreans living overseas for a short course during the summer and winter and is program lasting four weeks, training students in the spoken and written language.
-(Monday through Friday, between 09:00-13:00, 7~12 students per class)
+This is open to foreigners and ethnic Koreans living overseas for a short course during the summer and winter and is program lasting four weeks, training students in the spoken and written language.
+The course also includes some cultural experience programs.
+(Monday through Friday, between 09:00-13:00, 7~13 students per class)

 |University students, graduates, high school graduates or of higher standing|